dylanpinn/FIT3036/final-report/04-results.md

 * Created throwaway spikes to test implementation of the backend API.
 This included querying a small set of data and performing the calculations on it.
   This helped to fine-tune and improve the accuracy of the algorithms used.
+* In the initial research, I couldn't find any other implementations/research that did these calculations using vector data.
+This was implemented through trial and error.